ey-background-erp

 • Reporting, KPIs, and ROI measurement

-A unified view enables both plant-level and enterprise-level decisions.
+A unified view helps both plant-level and enterprise-level decisions.

 In industrial environments, understanding asset relationships is as important as knowing the asset itself.
 A single outdated firmware version can impact an entire production line.

-• Hierarchical modeling of OT devices and production systems
+• hierarchical modelling of OT devices and production systems

-This context transforms raw asset lists into operational intelligence — the foundation of an OT Control Tower.
+This context transforms raw asset lists into operational intelligence — a critical foundation of an OT Control Tower.

 A Platform‑Based Approach: The ServiceNow OT Solution